alex000kim/nsfw_data_scraper/README.md

    - download and install wget from [here](http://gnuwin32.sourceforge.net/packages/wget.htm) and add it to PATH
    - run the scripts

+- if use the multi-thread download
+   - python 3.x
+   - pywget pkg # pip install wget

 ### On Mac
 The only difference I encountered is that OS X does not have `shuf` command, but has `gshuf` instead that can be installed with `brew install coreutils`.
 After installation either create an alias from `gshuf` to `shuf` or rename `shuf` to `gshuf` in `6_create_test.sh`.